yehuda-yu/Image_processing/HyperSpectral_Image_Proccesing/README.md

 3. Appling thresholds, segmentations and masks.
 4. Cut and merge images.
 5. Apply ML and DL models on HSI.
-6. Select Features and bands etc
+6. Select Features and bands etc.

 **By**: Yehuda Yungstein yehudayu@gmail.com